Theros Beyond Death: Mechanics

 Theros Beyond Death introduced a new keyword called Escape.
-Spells with escape can be cast after being discarded for an additional cost.
+Unlike most spells, those with escape can be cast from the graveyard by exiling other cards from one's graveyard in addition to paying mana.
 Some creatures receive an additional bonus when they escape.

 Related products

 Mythic Odysseys of Theros

 Mythic Odysseys of Theros (2020) was the second Magic: The Gathering campaign setting adapted for Dungeons & Dragons and was released in the summer of 2020 after delays due to the COVID-19 pandemic.
 In February 2020, Screen Rant reported that "As popular as the setting has been thanks to its Greek influences, the most recent set has experienced some controversy.
-Following the poor handling of the novel that accompanied the previous set War of the Spark, the story material for Theros Beyond Death was delayed indefinitely; no novel was released, and story updates were never posted on Magic's website.
+Following the poor handling of the novel that accompanied the previous set War of the Spark, the story material for Theros Beyond Death was delayed indefinitely; no novel was released, and story updates were never posted on Magics website.
 This has disappointed fans greatly, as some very popular characters appeared in Theros Beyond Death and players bemoaned missing the chance to learn more about them.
 The official statement from Wizards is that it is waiting for the proper time and channel to release the story materials.
 A return to prominence for the setting in the form of a Dungeons & Dragons book could be just the opportunity they're waiting for".

 When asked in an interview on what elements from the card game were carried over and what elements were cut during development, James Wyatt said, "I think the process was more addictive than anything else, we took the world guides that were created for Theros for the card sets and expanded those to flesh it out.
 I think of Magic worldbuilding like building a movie set.
 The old-fashioned stereotype of the movie set where you walk down the streets of the town in the western and it's just a facade and there are no actual buildings behind them.
 The Magic team is very good at creating the illusion that there is a world beyond those walls, but D&D players need to be able to go there, in ways that the card set doesn't.
 So, we did a lot of fleshing out".